deltabeard/haiyajan-menu/README.md

 ### Web Browser

 [Emscripten](https://emscripten.org/index.html) is required to build for modern web browsers that support [Web Assembly](https://webassembly.org/).
-See

 1. [Download and Install Emscripten](https://emscripten.org/docs/getting_started/downloads.html)
 2. Within an Emscripten environment, configure the project using cmake with